stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 Right.

-#### BEN
+#### BRYN

-And the idea is is that people live on the inside of that sphere.
+And the idea is that people live on the inside of that sphere.
 And, in fact, the radius of that sphere is huge.
 It is in fact the same as the distance between the sun and the earth.
 So that sphere is *ridiculously* massive.

 #### BEN